 Benefits of Inner Mouth Buccal Face Massage for the Jaw and TMJ concerns

-Because of the unique way muscle and fascia hold memory and patterns as protective response, the muscles, in particular the masseter due to its sheer strength capacity, can take on a lot of stress over time.
+Because of the unique way muscle and fascia hold memory and patterns as a protective response, the muscles, in particular the masseter due to its sheer strength capacity, can take on a lot of stress over time.

-This can influence pain, tension, headaches and may damage the teeth.
-The effect of chronic tension is uncomfortable and overtime will reflect in the appearance of the skin, can create over development of masseter muscles and affect the shape of the jaw.
+The effect of chronic tension is uncomfortable and over time will reflect in the appearance of the skin.
+This can create over development of masseter muscles and affect the shape of the jaw.
 The jawbone itself can also become sore from tight masseter muscles, often experienced in the temporomandibular jaw joint area.

 If you’d like to learn a few more natural ways to approach jaw pain and concerns, take a peek here for more jaw care tips.